Institut national de recherche et de sécurité: Functions

-It produces and distributes many information media such as magazines (Travail et sécurité), forms with the professional world.
+It produces and distributes many information media such as magazines (Travail et sécurité) to the professional world.
 It also has a role of expertise and training to improve safety conditions.

 Platformization 2027: consequences of uberization on occupational health and safety.
 The summary of the results highlights a number of points for vigilance and opportunities in terms of occupational risk prevention.